 LLS is the world's largest voluntary health organization dedicated to funding blood cancer research, education and patient services.
-LLS has regions throughout the country and in Canada.
-To find the region nearest to you, visit our website at www.LLS.org/chapterfind or contact:
+LLS has regions throughout the United States and Canada.
+To find the region nearest to you, visit our website at www.LLS.org/ChapterFind or contact